Flag of East Turkestan: Second East Turkestan Republic

 On 7 November 1944, uprisings against Chinese rule erupted in the three northern districts of Ili, Tarbagatay, and Altay.
 Five days later, the Second East Turkestan Republic (officially just the East Turkestan Republic or ETR) was proclaimed in Ghulja (Yining).
 The new state was covertly supported by the Soviet Union, but its leadership was dominated by religious conservatives who saw it as a restoration of the First East Turkestan Republic.
 A green flag charged with a star and crescent was adopted as the national flag of the ETR, with the green symbolising Islam.

-Seypidin Azizi, a member of the ETR government who would later become the first chairman of the Xinjiang Uyghur Autonomous Region, described an additional flag in his biographical work The Eagle of Tian Shan – The Life of Abdukerim Abbasov.
-In it, he describes a meeting he had with other Uyghur political leaders the day after the ETR's founding.
-He was the first to speak, expressing his confusion at the sudden turn of events in Ghulja: "Early this morning, many flags appeared on the street.
-One was a green field with a white star and crescent, and the other was a white field with 'There is no god but God; Muhammad is the messenger of God', written with gold powder.
-What is going on?"
-The exact designs and dimensions of the flags are not described by Seypidin in his work.
+Former ETR education minister Seypidin Azizi and former East Turkestan National Army officer Batur Ershidinov, (Note: باتۇر ئەرشىدىنوف; romanized as: